-Like everything else in life, Chromebooks have their own drawbacks and may not be suitable for everyone.
-Hence it is necessary to be aware of the limitations and disadvantages of Chromebooks before buying them.
+Like everything else in life, Chromebooks too have their own drawbacks, which may not make them suitable for all users.
+Hence it is necessary to be aware about the limitations and disadvantages of Chromebooks before buying them.

-Once you have gone through the disadvantages of Chromebooks, it is highly recommended that you take a look at the Advantages of Chromebooks, in order to get an overall picture of this new breed of computers.
+Once you have gone through the disadvantages of Chromebooks, it is recommended that you also take a look at the Advantages of Chromebooks, in order to get an overall picture of this breed of computers.

 Disadvantages of Chromebooks